quannar178/networkProgramming/README.md

 ## ProgramWithThread
 - Programming a server can receive, sent (connect) to some client (programming with thread).
 - A server program act like telnet receive command-line argument (ex: mytelnets <<port>>).
 It can check username and password, and process command from client and return to client some result.
+***
+## HTTPFileServer
+- Program can read title contain in a file and send it for client, show in HTML format.